munificent/game-programming-patterns/book/command.markdown

 ^title Command
 ^section Design Patterns Revisited

-I'm pumped about this chapter because Command is one of the most useful patterns in my arsenal.
+I'm pumped about this chapter because Command is one of my favorite patterns.
 Most large programs I write, games or otherwise, end up using it somewhere.
-Using it in the right place has very neatly untangled some really gnarly code.
+When I've used it in the right place, it's neatly untangled some really gnarly code.

-For such a cool pattern, the Gang of Four has a predicatably abstruse description:
+For such a swell pattern, the Gang of Four has a predictably abstruse description:

 > Encapsulate a request as an object, thereby letting users parameterize clients with different requests, queue or log requests, and support undoable operations.

 Can we agree that that's a terrible sentence?
-First of all, it mangles whatever metaphor its trying to establish.
+First of all, it mangles whatever metaphor it's trying to establish.
 Outside of the weird world of software where words can mean anything, a "client" is a *person* -- someone you do business with.
 Last I checked, people can't be "parameterized".

 Then, the rest of that sentence is just a list of stuff you could maybe possibly use the pattern for.
-Not very illuminating unless your use case happens to be on that list. *My* pithy tagline the command pattern is:
+Not very illuminating unless your use case happens to be in that list. *My* pithy tagline the command pattern is:

-**A command is a *reified method call*.**
+**A command is a *<span name="latin">reified</span> method call*.**

-Of course, "pithy" often means "impenetrably terse", so this may not be much of an improvement.
-Let me unpack that a bit. <span name="latin">"Reify"</span>, in case you've never heard it, means "make real".

 <aside name="latin">